 High-brow pet insurer launches breakaway, “fluff-free,” low-cost product; first of several launches in Trupanion’s 60-month plan

-That’s because the marketing materials for the lower-tier products make no mention of “Trupanion’s” name, branding, or even its founder and CEO Darryl Rawlings, who started Trupanion 21 years ago while living on a boat in Vancouver, British Columbia.
+That’s because the marketing materials omit “Trupanion’s” name, branding, or even its founder and CEO Darryl Rawlings, who started Trupanion 21 years ago while living on a boat in Vancouver, British Columbia.
 “Eventually, I was able to move off the boat and into an office,” Rawlings explained in the story on Trupanion’s website.

 TCR was provided with a copy of the otherwise-embargoed release and has interviewed company leaders for this story and a related reporting project over the course of the past several months.

 “PHI” is a commonly used acronym in the pet insurance industry for “pet health insurance.”
-PHI Direct will offer two what it calls “fluff-free” options: “Direct 5” and “Direct 10”.
+PHI Direct will offer two of what it calls “fluff-free” options: “Direct 5” and “Direct 10”.
 The “5” signifies an annual maximum payout of $5,000; the “10” signifies a plan offering an annual maximum payout of $10,000.
-Pet insurance policies with annual, lifetime or per-incident limits are common.
+Pet insurance policies with annual, lifetime, or per-incident limits are common.
 In fact, Trupanion is one of few insurers that only offers unlimited coverage; most insurers try to steer consumers into policies with limitations because, of course, there’s less risk exposure for the insurer.